-Laurie C. Nelson, counsel in Ropes & Gray’s real estate investments & transactions group since 2009, focuses her practice on commercial leasing for tenants and landlords in the financial services, life sciences, retail and manufacturing sectors, traditional and non-traditional real estate finance transactions, acquisitions and dispositions, and counseling not-for-profit entities in a wide variety of real estate matters.
+Laurie C. Nelson, counsel in Ropes & Gray's real estate investments & transactions group since 2009, focuses her practice on commercial leasing for tenants and landlords in the financial services, life sciences, retail and manufacturing sectors, traditional and non-traditional real estate finance transactions, acquisitions and dispositions, and counseling not-for-profit entities in a wide variety of real estate matters.

 - Represented Morgans Hotel Group in the $450 million refinancing of the Hudson Hotel in New York and the Delano Hotel in Miami.

-- Representing the largest German printing company in the off-balance sheet financings (via sale-leaseback) of its U.S. regional headquarters in New York and New Hampshire.
+- Represented the largest German printing company in the off-balance sheet financings (via sale-leaseback) of its U.S. regional headquarters in New York and New Hampshire.

 - Co-Author, “Commercial Real Estate in the United States,” Practical Law (November 2017)